opentaps/open-climate-investing/book/New-Asset-Classes.md

 ## Carbon Credits and Offsets

-These __may__ well turn out to be good investments, but they are not without risks of their own.
-Here are a few to consider:

 Early days - Lots of different standards.
 Eventually market will converge either to the government compliance standards or large private sector ones.
 Will your project make it?